jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Airborne Heavy Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Requires Artillery Brigade.
-With two machine guns and a mortar, It can stand one on one with other infantries.
+With two machine guns and a mortar, it can stand one on one with other infantries.
 Still you don't want to throw them into regular battles with vehicles as they are way too expensive, except maybe the cheaper Japanese version.
 You want to drop them to destroy high value targets like unguarded depots.
 For troops, they are slower moral killers as they have only one mortar per squad instead of two for the ground version.
 They can hold their own one on one in cities against most vehicles.
 They are best infantry against vehicles.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SAS Commandos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GBR only.
 Requires airfield with SAS Paratroopers upgrade.
 Has one SAS Commando as the officer instead of the regular airborne infantry.
-The machine guns and especially two snipers gives the regiments unmatched advantage over other infantries.
-However they are still way too expensive for regular battles.
+The machine guns and especially two snipers give the regiments unmatched advantage over other infantries.
+However, they are still way too expensive for regular battles.
 Use them to capture lightly defended cities or use as instant defense against infantries.
 They are the second best infantry against vehicles.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Airborne Banzai Infantry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 JPN only.
 Requires Artillery Brigade.
 Airdropped suicide bombers sounds good on paper but being airdropped means they do not usually benefit from supplies like their ground counterparts.
-And only two Banzai infantry in them means the explosive charges are very limited.
+And having only two Banzai infantries in them means the explosive charges are very limited.
 Best used against unguarded high value targets, like airfields or depot.

 -------------------------------
 Marine Regiment